zenfokus/blacklists/README.md

 # IP Threat Intelligence Lists

-A collection of freely available, regularly updated IP blacklists for use in firewalls, IDS/IPS, network security solutions, or threat hunting.
+A collection of freely available, regularly updated IP blacklists for use in firewalls, bunkerweb, apache waf, fail2ban, IDS/IPS, network security solutions, or threat hunting.

 ## Overview of sources